 - Inner Asian and Uralic National Resource Center

-The Hamilton Lugar School's Center for Languages of the Central Asian Region and National African Languages Resource Center also received four-year funding through Title VI as National Language Resource Centers.
-In addition, the Islamic Studies Program and seven of the eight National Resource Centers received Foreign Language and Area Studies awards.
+The Hamilton Lugar School Center for Languages of the Central Asian Region and the National African Language Resource Center also received four-year funding through Title VI as National Language Resource Centers.
+In addition, the Islamic Studies Program, the Institute for European Studies, and the six National Resource Centers received Foreign Language and Area Studies awards.